dogzy/woocommerce-product-addons-variable/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Adds variable product compatibility to the WooCommerce Product Add-Ons extension.
+Adds the ability to enable/disable Product Add-Ons (from the WooCommerce Product Add-Ons extension) at the product variation level.

 == Description ==